 Tips for success

 15 minutes can seem like an eternity when you’re alone with your thoughts.
-Don’t become frustrated if it takes a while to get used to mediation.
+Don’t become frustrated if it takes a while to get used to meditation.
 Cultivating mindfulness takes time.
 Your 15 minutes of morning solitude and sunshine will become just as vital to your day as that cup of coffee.

 Be flexible!
 If you want to get in a quick walk while you meditate, do that.
 If you like, keep your eyes open and look at nature.
 Or, if including some yoga poses to wake up your muscles and get your blood flowing makes you feel good, go for it!
 Meditation is all about what serves you at this present moment.
 There is no right or wrong way to reach a state of mental peace.